David Nakayama: Career

 While in his second year at the Joe Kubert School, Nakayama was hired by Dark Horse Comics to work on a Star Wars book, which he did while still in school.
 He has stated that he would have stayed for a third year if he had not obtained work with Top Cow Productions.
 After winning Wizard magazine's "Be The Next Top Cow Superstar" contest, he left the school and worked in a six-month internship at Top Cow in Los Angeles under the mentorship of founder Marc Silvestri.
 His first work was the 70-page graphic novel Proximity Effect and he subsequently penciled titles such as Witchblade, City of Heroes, and a City of Heroes Collectible Card Game trading card came published in February 2006.

 In 2007 he began doing work for Marvel Comics, including the launch of the series Marvel Adventures: Hulk.
 He later collaborated with Chris Claremont on a five-issue Big Hero 6 miniseries for that same publisher.
 Among his cover work for Marvel was the debut issues of Spider-Gwen: Gwen-Verse in 2022.and Spider-Gwen: Smash in 2023.
 During this time he also produced Red Sonja work for Dynamite Entertainment.

 Nakayama spent about 12 years producing work for the gaming industry, during which he discovered digital painting, in particular through the work of South Korean artists, which was a large influence on his work, whose style he views as a mixture of traditional comic book art and modern digital painting.

-Among his work for DC Comics were variant covers for Batman #160 (part of the "Hush 2" storyline), Harley Quinn (Vol 4) #51, Wonder Woman (Vol 6) #21, and Peacemaker Presents: The Vigilante/Eagly Double Feature #3, all to be published in May 2025.
+Among his work for DC Comics were variant covers for Batman #160 (part of the "Hush 2" storyline), Harley Quinn (Vol 4) #51, Wonder Woman (Vol 6) #21, and Peacemaker Presents: The Vigilante/Eagly Double Feature #3, all published in May 2025.